Creates new table in the database.

 When SQL is

-Create new table using SQL structure and data
+Create a new table using SQL structure and data

-Lets assume we imported a text file into table
+Let's assume we imported a text file into the table

-taxi_trips_unordered and now we want to turn this data into time series thru
+now we want to turn this data into time series thru ordering trips by

 pickup_time, assign dedicated timestamp and partition by month: